Chart Color Schemes

 Leederville lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Leederville statistical area's population is estimated at around 4,587.
-This reflects an increase of 901 people (24.4%) since the 2021 Census, which reported a population of 3,686 people.
-The change was inferred from AreaSearch's resident population estimate of 4,528 following examination of ABS's latest ERP data release in June 2024 and an additional 119 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,141 persons per square kilometer, placing Leederville (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 24.4% growth since the 2021 census exceeded both the national average (9.7%) and state growth rates, marking it as a growth leader in the region.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Leederville is around 4,589, reflecting a growth of 903 people (24.5%) since the 2021 Census which reported a population of 3,686.
+This increase is inferred from AreaSearch's estimation of 4,528 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 117 validated new addresses since the Census date.
+The population density ratio stands at 3,143 persons per square kilometer, placing Leederville in the upper quartile relative to national locations assessed by AreaSearch.
+Leederville's growth rate of 24.5% since the 2021 census exceeds both the national average (9.9%) and state average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, driving primary population growth for the area.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and utilising ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) for areas not covered by this data to estimate growth post-2032.

 Frequently Asked Questions - Population